-One area that’s costing SMEs more than they think is their energy costs.
+One area that typically costs SMEs more than they think is their energy costs.
 The average small business energy bill comes in at a staggering £3,664 per year, and medium businesses face invoices of more than double that figure.

-The good news is that reducing your energy expenditure doesn’t have to be difficult.
-We’ve compiled a list of our 10 easiest ways to save money at the office that you can start implementing today to reduce your business energy bills.
+The good news is that you can reduce your energy expenditure by making your business more energy-efficient and eco-friendly; this will also help you do your bit for the environment.
+We’ve compiled a list of 13 easy ways to save money at the office – you can start implementing these today to reduce your business energy bills.

 1. Get the brews in

 Try implementing a rota for each team.
-Not only will you save energy, but you’ll also find employees will be a little more productive: they won’t need to leave their work for refreshments as often.
+Not only will you save energy, but you’ll also find employees will be a little more productive as they won’t need to leave their work for refreshments as often.

 2. Use energy-saving bulbs

-The good news is you can minimise these costs by using energy-saving LED bulbs rather than standard incandescent ones.
-LEDs have a reputation for being expensive, but the truth is that prices have dropped drastically in the last few years, meaning that they’re cheaper than ever to buy.
+Luckily, you can minimise your lighting costs by using energy-saving LED bulbs rather than standard incandescent ones.
+LEDs use 90% less energy than standard lightbulbs and they last significantly longer.
+They can be slightly more expensive, but prices have dropped drastically in the last few years, meaning that they’re now cheaper than ever to buy.